Faculty Advisory Council

-Dr. Cathy Foley is the Science Director and Deputy Director Manufacturing CSIRO.
-Previous to her current appointment, Cathy was Chief of the Division of Materials Science and Engineering.
+Dr. Cathy Foley is the CSIRO Chief Scientist, appointed August 2018.
+Previous roles at CSIRO include Science Director and Deputy Director Manufacturing, and Chief of the Division of Materials Science and Engineering.
 Her research is in superconducting devices and their application.
 Cathy has been involved in developing superconducting systems for mineral exploration, detection of metal for quality assurance in manufacturing, terahertz imaging, UXO detection and low noise wide bandwidth receivers.
 The most successful application has been LANDTEM™ which has assisted in unearthing over $6B in mineral worldwide.

 Cathy has a world-class reputation in her field as recognised by:

 - Fellow of the Institute of Physics in the UK;

 - Past-President of the Australian Institute of Physics;

 - Fellow of the Academy of Technological Sciences and Engineering (ATSE);

 - Past President of Science and Technology Australia (formally Federation of Australian Science and Technology Societies, FASTS); and

 - Past Member of the Prime Minister’s Science Engineering and Innovation Council (PMSEIC)